 The CLEANSHIP project proposes a novel, harmless and cost effective solution for fouling prevention without the need for taking a ship out of service.
-The solutionis to deploy long range ultrasonic plate waves travelling throughout an entire ship hull below the water line in order to be able to:
+The solution is the deployment of long range ultrasonic plate waves travelling throughout an entire ship hull below the water line in order to:

 - prevent or slow down the accumulation of fouling.